 Remember do not cut spears in the first year but allow them to develop into ferny growth.
 In the second year it is possible to remove one or two spears but no more.
 In the third year harvesting spears can be harvested by cutting with a sharp knife once they reach 4-5 inches.

 Asparagus is best used from fresh, but it can be stored for a couple of days in the fridge if stood in a jug of cold water.

 Asparagus Pests & Diseases

 Asparagus is usually pest and disease free.
 Slugs are likely to be the worst problem and will make holes in the spears.
-Try using Eraza Slug & Snail Killer to protect your plants as soon as the spears start emerging.
+Try using Eraza Slug and Snail Killer to protect your plants as soon as the spears start emerging.
 Asparagus beetle can also be a nuisance.